Déjà Vu and Precognitive Dreams

 Although déjà vu has been studied as a phenomenon for over a hundred years and researchers have advanced tens of theories about its cause, there is no simple explanation for what it means or why it happens.
 Perhaps as technology advances and we learn more about how the brain works, we will also learn more about why we experience this strange phenomenon.

-Check out the links on the next page for lots more information on déjà vu and related topics.
+Check out the links below for lots more information on déjà vu and related topics.